Ease of Use

 #1 Forest to Home

 Forest to Home is a simple yet functional website.
-They use this website to sell furniture.
+This website is about furniture.

-The home page welcomes you with a beautiful image of a dining table and a phrase that defines their values.
+The home page welcomes you with a beautiful image of a dining table and a phrase that defines the company values.

 If you keep scrolling you will find their categories perfectly organized.
 The website is very easy to navigate.